 And this is taking way longer than I thought so clap clap, on to the after (still a work in progress).

 Who knew all the random things I collect would one day be perfect as props.
 All of my lovelies are down here.
 They have not had a place to shine and having them all in one place brings a smile to my face.
 And I’m a poet and didn’t even know it.
 No, I’m loco and need to talk about my studio. (ha)

 What do you think?
 We’re working on a few more touches and I’m constantly changing where things go for function and aesthetic purposes but it’s my favorite space in the house.
 My mustard Chesterfield loveseat might make it down too someday.
 Then I’m never coming upstairs.
 By the way, we put the new feet on the larger mustard Chesterfield couch, sibling to the loveseat we’re keeping, and it’s now available in our etsy shop…along with our most recent finished dresser.
 Take a look-more to come about those later this week.

-We're crazy for and rely on craigslist, estate sales, free items, deep discounts and our own two hands to achieve the best results we can.
-We're all about the challenge of bringing things-be it furniture, houses, machinery-back to glory.
+We're all about passion, determination and the challenge of bringing things-be it furniture, houses, machinery-back to glory.